Summer 2026 is almost full. 13 weeks remaining. Check dates →

 FAQ

 Yes.
-Dock space is available at $4 per foot per night.
-Kayaks and a canoe are also available on request at no additional charge.
+Dock space is available at $5 per foot per night.
+Kayaks, a one-person canoe, and a Sunfish sailboat are available on request at no additional charge.
+Ask ahead so we can get you set up.

 No, pets are not permitted at the property.

-Check-in is at 3:00 PM and check-out is at 11:00 AM.
-Full details are provided after booking through Airbnb.
-The property has exterior security cameras for guest safety.
+Check-in is at 3:00 PM.
+Check-out is at 11:00 AM.
+These times are firm.
+Cleaners are scheduled around turnovers and there is no flexibility.
+Full details provided after booking through Airbnb.

-2042 Main Road is a residential property in a quiet waterfront village.
-No parties or commercial events — residential use only.
+No parties or commercial events.
+Residential use only.
 Quiet hours are respected.
 Maximum 6 guests.
 Exterior security cameras are in place for guest and community safety.
 A local emergency contact is available 24/7.
-We take being part of this community seriously.

 The property is listed on Airbnb at airbnb.com/h/2042main.
 Scan the QR code on this page or visit the listing directly to check availability and book.
-For questions, message us through the Airbnb listing.
+Weekly rates vary by season.
+Check Airbnb for current pricing and availability.

 Good Neighbors